 - ID and Address proof

-- DD or cash for the payment of Stamp Duty
+- DD or cash K2 Challan for the payment of Stamp Duty

 - Passport size photographs

-- After all documents in verified the registration is complete
+- After all documents are verified, the registration is complete.

 Note: Documents must be submitted for registration, within four months from the date of execution.
 And if the property registration is not done, the buyer is not recognised as an owner by law.

-Saleable value of property = Guidance Value (estimate by State Govt.)
+Saleable value of property = Guidance Value (estimated by State Govt.)

 Total cost of property = Saleable value + Stamp Duty + Registration Charges

-Stamp Duty = Stamp Duty percentage decided by the Govt * Saleable value
+Stamp Duty = Stamp Duty percentage decided by the Govt x Saleable value

-Registration Charges = Registration Charge percentage decided by the State Govt * Saleable value
+Registration Charges = Registration Charge percentage decided by the State Govt x Saleable value